 Partnering with even the most difficult parents has the twin benefits of improving the quality of the camp experience for children and promoting your professional development.
 Rather than shy away from some of the leadership, policy, and customer service challenges that some parents bring to camp, strive to be a combination of interested, calm, patient, understanding, kind, realistic, practical, strong, respectful, and collaborative.

-Gee, that sounds great.
-But good luck keeping your cool with a high-strung or angry parent in your face.
-Truth is, keeping your cool, setting limits, and spontaneous problem-solving all take practice.
 Here are some helpful sentence stems to get you unstuck when you're in a tough spot with a difficult parent.

 Sentences to get you unstuck in a difficult conversation: